 - NE 90th Street & 124th Avenue NE: This intersection is impacted under both Alternatives A and B. Identified mitigation for this intersection includes adding northbound and southbound through lanes and restriping the eastbound through lane to be an eastbound through/left/right lane with east/west split phasing.
 The additional northbound lane would need to be carried through to north of NE 90th Street.
 With these improvements in place, the intersection would meet the City's LOS standard under both Alternatives A and B. - NE 85th Street & 120th Avenue NE: Given high delays measured at this intersection under Alternative B during both the AM and PM peak hours, we tested several potential mitigation scenarios to address capacity needs.
-Based on discussion with city staff and a site visit, it was determined that the best mitigation might be the geometric modifications shown in Exhibit 10a, which include: - Adding an eastbound right turn lane from the I-405 off ramp to 120th Avenue NE to facilitate trips for future intensive development - Removal of the western crosswalk of NE 85th Street (since pedestrians would have to cross at least eight vehicle travel lanes with planned widening related to both the interchange and eastbound right turn lane proposed above) - Restriping the northbound approach to include a left turn lane and a shared left/through/right turn lane - Restriping the southbound approach to include dedicated left, through, and right lanes, with the right turn lane protected by a "pork chop" to create a free movement - Revising the signal to provide northbound/southbound split phasing to allow for left turn movements out of either lane from the south approach - NE 83rd Street & 120th Avenue NE: With the allowed development in the southeast quadrant at a maximum height of 250 feet anticipated under Alternative B, this intersection would need to be signalized.
-If this intersection serves as the only primary entrance (and a southern entrance via 118th Avenue NE is not provided), this intersection requires additional geometric modification.
-There are various ways that this intersection could be configured.
-For the purposes of this modeling, it was assumed that the west leg would include a left-turn pocket, plus a shared left/through/right lane with all other approaches served by one lane.
-This would require that the northbound left turn lane at the 85th Street intersection be extended to provide a second northbound receiving lane.
-These improvements are illustrated in Exhibits 10b.
+Based on a site visit, as well as feedback from City staff and the Transportation Commission, two potential geometric mitigation options were identified: - Option 1 (See Exhibit 10a): - Adding an eastbound right turn lane from the I-405 off ramp to 120th Avenue NE to facilitate trips for future intensive development - Removal of the western crosswalk of NE 85th Street (since pedestrians would have to cross at least eight vehicle travel lanes with planned widening related to both the interchange and eastbound right turn lane proposed above) - Restriping the northbound approach to include a left turn lane and a shared left/through/right turn lane - Restriping the southbound approach to include dedicated left, through, and right lanes, with the right turn lane protected by a "pork chop" to create a free movement3 - Revising the signal to provide northbound/southbound split phasing to allow for left turn movements out of either lane from the south approach - Option 2 (See Exhibit 10b): - Restriping the northbound approach to include a left turn lane and a shared left/through/right turn lane - Restriping the southbound approach to include dedicated left, through, and right lanes, with the right turn lane protected by a "pork chop."

-&lt;sup>3 In designing this improvement it would be important to consider weaving interactions between traffic making the southbound free right and westbound traffic accessing northbound I-405.
+3 In designing this improvement it would be important to consider weaving interactions between traffic making the southbound free right and westbound traffic accessing northbound I-405.
 The viability of installing a pork chop should also be evaluated in final intersection design.